Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Acknowledgments

-We repeat the simulation from Part I using a nonlinear effect function.
+\mysection{Appendix H: Supplementary simulation} We repeat the simulation from Part I using a nonlinear effect function.
 The setup remains similar, and we consider the following scenarios for the instrument type and outcome structural models with a nonlinear effect:

 where the effect shape function is defined as \( h(x) = I\{x>0\} \), which is nonlinear with a change-point at \( x = 0 \).
 We consider the same methods (M1–M5) as in the main text but exclude M6 (DeepIV) and M7 (KernelIV) in this supplementary simulation due to their significantly long runtime.
 For the originally oracle methods (M1–M3), we continue using a polynomial basis function of up to the second order because such a polynomial is a common choice in practice.
 While it may not perfectly capture the nonlinear effect \( h(x) = I\{x>0\} \), its second-order property allows it to approximate the shape reasonably well across different exposure levels.